 Adrian Anagnost teaches modern and contemporary art, focusing on intersections of art and architecture in the U.S., Latin America, and Europe after 1960.
 Research interests include art and urbanism; museum architecture and exhibition design; artistic networks; performance and participation; and theories of “the social” in 20th- and 21st-century art.
-She is currently completing a book manuscript analyzing how theories of modernist architecture and urbanism permeated art of twentieth-century Brazil.
-Her current research project examines relationships between contemporary artists and institutions, focusing on the networked practices of Theaster Gates and Tania Bruguera.
+Anagnost's book manuscript on modernist architecture and urbanism in art of twentieth-century Brazil will be published by Yale University Press in 2021.
+New research includes an examination of relationships between contemporary artists and institutions, focusing on the networked practices of Theaster Gates and Tania Bruguera; and an image theory project on representations of architecture in the Atlantic World.

-“Immanent Rhythm, Readymade Dance: Appropriation in Hélio Oiticica’s Parangolés,” in Hélio Oiticica: Dance in My Experience, exh. cat., MASP/São Paulo Museum of Art (forthcoming 2020).
+“Immanent Rhythm, Readymade Dance: Appropriation in Hélio Oiticica’s Parangolés,” in Hélio Oiticica: Dance in My Experience, exh. cat., MASP/São Paulo Museum of Art, exh. cat., MASP/São Paulo Museum of Art (2020).

 “Limitless Museum: P. M. Bardi's Aesthetic Re-education,” Modernism/modernity (November 2019): 687-725.